emfinfo/daolayer/README.md

 Project documentation here :
 http://jcstritt.emf-informatique.ch/doc/daolayer<br>

+New in release 5.2.0 (19.03.2018) :
+* JpaConnectionAPI have a new method "isOnServer()"
+* This method is used in getList methods to optimize traitement for local and server application

 New in release 5.1.5 (3.10.2017) :
 * Search2 class has been redesigned : you can now define the logical operator by default between the various filters.